Shrikar-Shriyal/BE-2023-Group10Project/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request to the project repository.

-## License
-The project is licensed under the MIT License.
-Feel free to modify and use the code according to the terms of the license.